ptrxwsmitt/wxs-generator-maven-plugin/README.md

 ##### productName
 Defaults to maven ${project.name}.

+##### installDir
+Install directory: Relative path within the directory "Program Files" (or the corresponding x86 directory).
+Defaults to parameter "productName".

 ##### productVersion
 Defaults to maven ${project.version}.
 Suffix "-SNAPSHOT" will be removed automatically.\
 The Version must match regex [0-9]+(\\.[0-9]+)*; WIX Toolset will fail otherwise.